wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 **Q: What should I do after finish running an example application**

-**A:** You can "Terminate" instance to delete your Linux instance permanently or "Stop" instance to just shutdown your instance and release all public DNS IP address.
+**A:** You can "Terminate" instance to delete your Amazon Linux instance permanently or "Stop" instance to just shutdown your instance and release all public DNS IP address.
 Please refer to [AWS Document: Clean Up Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-clean-up-your-instance) link for more detail.

-## References
+## <a id="references"></a>References
 For further details, please check out the following resources:
 * [Thomson Reuters Elektron WebSocket API page](https://developers.thomsonreuters.com/websocket-api) on the [Thomson Reuters Developer Community](https://developers.thomsonreuters.com/) web site.
 * [Developer Webinar Recording: Introduction to Electron Websocket API](https://www.youtube.com/watch?v=CDKWMsIQfaw)